dszopa/angular-dart-frontend-server/README.md

 A server node server serving the result of `pub build` will run on `localhost:3000`

 ### TODO
-- Add project structure besides basic over_react setup
+- Add project structure besides basic Angular Dart  setup
-- NodeJS webserver to serve, Dart dev server for development
-- Add instructions on how to run the test & production environments
 - Decide on frontend libraries and write out the structure